 Accountants.
 Mr. Yemenidjian is currently a trustee of Baron Investment Funds Trust and Baron Select Funds, both mutual funds, and non-executive Chairman of Oshidori International Holdings Ltd., a financial services company.
 Mr. Yemenidjian has served as Lead Independent director of the Company since May 2005 and as non-executive Chairman of the Board since August 2020.
 His present term as a Class III director will expire at the 2023 Annual Meeting.
 Mr. Yemenidjian is able to provide the Board with the unique perspective of someone with significant experience as a Chief Executive Officer.
-In addition, his strong accounting and finance background, including experience as a Chief Financial Officer, provides the Board with valuable insight and a depth of knowledge and experience with respect to accounting and finance related matters.
+In addition, his strong accounting and finance background, including experience as a Chief Financial Officer, provides the Board with respect to accounting and finance related matters.